reem-shaikh/70DaysOfCode/notes/aptitude/networking/README.md

 Telnet is OS independant.
 RDP is a windows only protocol.

 Port 23 is typically used by the Telnet protocol.
 Telnet commonly provides remote access to a variety of communications systems.
 Telnet is also often used for remote maintenance of many networking communications devices including routers and switches.

-- UDC - connectionless session / stateless connection - data may be lost during the lifetime of the connection
+- UDC - connectionless session / stateless connection - data may be lost during the lifetime of the connection.
+The UDP protocol allows the computer applications to send the messages in the form of datagrams from one machine to another machine over the Internet Protocol (IP) network.
+The UDP is an alternative communication protocol to the TCP protocol (transmission control protocol)
+In UDP 100% of data is not transmitted thats why its used in video conferencing apps, while in TCP 100% data is transmitted.

 - IRC - used for real time messaging between internet connected computers
 - VNC (virtual netwrok controlling) - for graphic control
 ```
+> Difference between SSH vs TLS/SSL?
+HTTPS is just the HTTP protocol but with data encryption using TLS. (cs SSL is deprecated)

+These security protocols are intended to keep your personal information private during data transmission and secure communication

+Secure Sockets Layer (SSL) and Transport Layer Security (TLS)  ARE two protocols which are combined as one because they do much the same thing.
+Both are still used, but TLS is gradually replacing SSL in network implementations (ssl is deprecated), The difference is that TLS is more robust and secure against modern threats and vulnerabilities.
+Like SSH, these are both cryptographic protocols.
+But the setup is different.
+An SSL/TLS connection uses the Public Key Infrastructure (PKI) and digital certificates to provide security and integrity to website transactions.

-2. Presentation layer
+1. Presentation layer
 ![](pr.JPG)
 - Recives data (ASCII) from application layer
 - Presentation layer **converts** ASCII to machine representable binary format - encoding